mailbox171/fctfoke-v04/readme.md

   The service exposes the ingress controller deployment as a OCI LoadBalancer type service.
   Because Container Engine for Kubernetes uses an Oracle Cloud Infrastructure integration/cloud-provider, a load balancer will be dynamically created with the correct nodes configured as a backend set.

-Backend Components
-The hello-world backend comprises:
+The hello-world backend test deployment comprises:

 - A backend deployment called docker-hello-world.
 This is done by using a stock hello-world image that serves the minimum required routes for a default backend.
 - A backend service called docker-hello-world-svc.The service exposes the backend deployment for consumption by the ingress controller deployment.

 ### Setting Up the Example Ingress Controller

 1. If you haven't already done so, follow the steps to set up the cluster's kubeconfig configuration file.
 No need to do this if working from the OPERATOR virtual machine.
    If working from the machine used as Terraform client, type:

-          export KUBECONFIG=<repo-root>/100-fr/generated/kubeconfig
+          export KUBECONFIG=REPO-ROOT/100-fr/generated/kubeconfig

 Creating the Service Account, and the Ingress Controller

-1. Run the following command to create the nginx-ingress-controller ingress controller deployment, along with the Kubernetes RBAC roles and bindings.
-First download the manifest file.
+1. Run the following commands to create the nginx-ingress-controller ingress controller deployment, along with the Kubernetes RBAC roles and bindings.

+   First, download the manifest file.

            wget https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.0.0/deploy/static/provider/cloud/deploy.yaml

-Edit the file "deploy.yaml", changing the following line
+Edit the file "deploy.yaml", changing the following line (to allow multi-node clusters):

                    OLD:  externalTrafficPolicy: Local

                    NEW:  externalTrafficPolicy: Cluster

 Apply the deploy.yaml file
                  kubectl apply -f deploy.yaml